-Local health departments release COVID-19 numbers, new death on Friday
+Local health departments release COVID-19 numbers, three new deaths on Friday

 HAZARD, Ky.
-(WYMT) - Health departments across the mountains released new coronavirus numbers on Friday.
+(WYMT) - Health departments across Eastern Kentucky released new coronavirus numbers on Friday.

-The Bell County Health Department confirmed three new cases on Friday, bringing the county’s total to 268.
-Eight of Bell County’s 78 active cases remain hospitalized.
+The Bell County Health Department announced two new cases Friday, bringing the county total up to 362 cases, 75 of which are considered active.